Explore the crucial differences between float and shares, and learn how these concepts impact trading strategies and stock price stability.

 Short Interest and Float

 Short interest plays a key role in share availability and market sentiment.
 When short positions surpass 20% of the float, it often points to increased bearish sentiment and potential price swings.
-Interestingly, short interest can exceed 100% due to practices like share re-lending, which creates a more intricate trading environment.
-Understanding these levels can help fine-tune your entry and exit strategies.
+Short interest can sometimes exceed 100% due to share lending and re-lending across intermediaries.
+For a neutral overview of short selling mechanics, see the SEC’s short-sale disclosure modernization resources.

 Float Rotation Patterns